signalfx/integrations/haproxy/SMART_AGENT_MONITOR.md

 For a more restricted tcp socket, a backend server can be defined to listen to stats on localhost.
 A frontend proxy can use the backend server on a different port, with ACLs to restrict access.
 See below for example.
+Depending on how restrictive your socket is, you may need to add the signalfx-agent user to the haproxy group:
+`sudo usermod -a -G haproxy signalfx-agent`

 ```
 global